TrujiDev/CRM/README.md

 ## Developer

-[TrujiDev]
+TrujiDev

 For more details and improvements, feel free to explore and modify the source code!

 ---

 Thank you for using the IndexedDB-based CRM!
-If you have any questions or issues, please don't hesitate to contact [TrujiDev].
+If you have any questions or issues, please don't hesitate to contact TrujiDev.